Wind down like a Swede - new study reveals the significant health effects of Swedish nature

 Henriksholm at lake Ånimmen in Dalsland

-Dalsland lies west of giant Lake Vänern, the largest lake in the EU.
+Dalsland lies west of giant Lake Vänern, the largest lake in the EU, and only 2 hours north of Gothenburg.
 Often referred to in Sweden as ‘Sweden in miniature’ it has the open plains, deep forests and myriad lakes often associated with the country.
 No other area of Sweden has as many lakes, waterways and canals as Dalsland.
 In fact, Sweden’s biggest lake, Lake Vänern makes an appearance here in the southwest with its boating, fishing and lakeside slacking attractions.
 With a canal system measuring 250 kilometres in length, connecting Dalsland’s lakes, you would think canoeing would be top of mind.
 And it is.
 Families, friends, serious canoeists et al come here to navigate what used to be the waterway transport routes for timber and iron ore and find themselves in a watery paradise with plenty of great accommodation options.

 The freedom to roam in Swedish